Primal dual methods for Wasserstein gradient flows

 so we much have $\delta_5 \geq O(\Delta x)$.
 While a CFL-type condition is not necessary for the stability of our discretization of the PDE constraint, since $\rho$ and $m$ indeed become coupled in the continuum limit (see equations (\ref{BB1}) and (\ref{BB4})), one should expect $(\Delta t) \leq O(\Delta x)$ to give the best balance between computational accuracy and cost, and we indeed observe this numerically.
 Combining these facts shows that enforcing that $\delta_5$ cannot decay faster than $O(\Delta x + \Delta t)$ by assuming $\lim_{h \to 0} (\Delta x + \Delta t)/\delta_5 =0$ is nearly optimal. \end{remark}

-\begin{remark}[existence of smooth, positive minimizer] Our proof of the existence of minimizers of the fully discrete problem and our proof that minimizers of the discrete problems converge to a minimizer of the continuum problem as $h \to 0$ strongly rely on the existence of a sufficiently regular minimizer $(\overline{\rho},\overline{m})$, $\bar{\rho}>0$, of the continuum Problem \ref{dynamicJKO}.
-The smoothness assumption allows us to use convergence of the finite difference operators, described in hypothesis (H\ref{discreteophyp}), to construct an element of $\mathcal{C}^h$ in Proposition \ref{specialelement}.
+\begin{remark}[assumption on existence of smooth, positive minimizer] In hypothesis (H\ref{smoothhyp}), we suppose that there exists a sufficiently regular minimizer $(\overline{\rho},\overline{m})$, $\bar{\rho}>0$, of the continuum problem.
+Our proof of the existence of minimizers of the fully discrete problem and our proof that minimizers of the discrete problems converge to a minimizer of the continuum problem as $h \to 0$ strongly rely on this assumption.
+In particular, the smoothness assumption allows us to use convergence of the finite difference operators, described in hypothesis (H\ref{discreteophyp}), to construct an element of $\mathcal{C}^h$ in Proposition \ref{specialelement}.
 The positivity assumption allows us to conclude that $\grad_{\rho, m} \Phi$ is uniformly bounded on the range of $\bar{\rho}$, which we use to prove the $\limsup$ inequality for the recovery sequence in Theorem \ref{gammaconvergence}(\ref{limsupineq}).